 - Lumberjanes, No. 1 by Grace Ellis and Noelle Stevenson (2014)

-How to Come Up With an Idea for a Comic Book
+How to Come Up With an Idea for a Comic Book in 4 Steps

 - Think of a short story idea that would work well visually.
 You want large, easy-to-define moments and larger-than-life characters and a lot of dialogue.
 If you are already working on a novel, try adapting your characters and setting to comic form as a creativity exercise.